How to get rid of cellulite

 Win the battle against cellulite with our top tips

-Many of us are plagued by dreaded cellulite, but before you reach for those sarongs and cover-ups, we’ve got the latest solutions offered by science.
+Most of us are plagued by dreaded cellulite, but before you pack away those shorts or dresses, we’ve got the latest science-backed solutions that could help.
 Here, sports scientist Ross Edgley rounds them up so you can win the war on cellulite if you’re one of the 87 per cent of women in the UK affected by the orange peel effect.

 What is cellulite?